SantiagoFernandez11/ExpenseTracker/README.md

 The code is simple, it utilizes pandas and gspread libraries to upload data frames to multiple worksheets on a Google sheet project.

-The first worksheet has an all-time transactions on one data frame and a second data frame the "Rundown data frame", that's printed on the right of it with a simple rundown of those
+The first worksheet has all-time transactions on one data frame and the second data frame is the "Rundown data frame", it's printed on the right side and has a simple rundown of the
 transactions: amount in, amount out, cash flow.
 The rundown data frame calculations are all done in the Python code files named "AllTime.py", "ThreeMonths.py", and "LastMonth.py" respectively.